NYCPlanning/cpdocs/docs/facdb.md

 ### Data Processing

-Since the facility records are aggregated from many datasets designed for different purposes, the data undergo several stages of transformation to reach its final state.
+Since the facility records are aggregated from many datasets designed for different purposes, the data will be transformed over several stages to reach its final state.
 The stages are described below and all the scripts used are available on the [NYC Planning GitHub page](https://github.com/NYCPlanning/db-facilities).

 **Assembly.**
 First, the desired columns in the source data are mapped to the columns in FacDB schema.
 The facilities are classified using categories or descriptions provided by the agency.
 In general, the final Facility Type categories in FacDB are formatted versions of the original, most granular classification provided by the agency, but there are cases where the source description was too specific and records were grouped together into broader type categories using keywords in the description.

 **Geoprocessing.**
 Many source datasets only provide addresses without coordinates.
 Records without coordinates are geocoded with the [GeoClient API](https://developer.cityofnewyork.us/api/geoclient-api) using the Address and either the Borough or ZIP Code to get the BIN, BBL, and other standardized location details.
 If the record can be assigned a BIN value, the BIN's centroid is used as the point geometry.
 Source records with only coordinates and no addresses are processed by doing a spatial join with MapPLUTO to get the BBL and other location related details like Address, Borough, ZIP Code, and BIN when there is a 1-1 BIN-BBL relationship.
 There are many cases where an agency provides coordinates but the coordinates they provided fall in the roadbed, and not inside a BBL boundary, due to the geocoding technique used by the source.
-In these cases, the geometry was replaced with the BBL centroid, if a BIN could not be assigned and used for the geometry instead.
+In these cases, the geometry was replaced with the BBL centroid if a BIN could not be assigned and used for the geometry instead.
 Each record in the database is flagged with a code for the geoprocessing technique that was used to complete all of its information.

 **Duplicate Record Removal.** Several of the source datasets have content that overlaps with other datasets.
 Duplicate records were identified by querying for all the records that fall within the same BIN or BBL and have the same Facility Subgroup or Type, same Facility Name, or same Oversight Agency.
 The values from the duplicate records were merged before dropping the duplicate records from the database.